Development of a rational route for vehicles. Calculation of logistics costs for transport

 diesel fuel costs per 1 ton of transported cargo.

-The mileage utilization factor is calculated using the formula (3.2) given in: see Appendix _
+We calculate the mileage utilization coefficient using formula (3.2) given in: see Appendix _

-The consumption of diesel fuel per 1 ton of transported cargo is calculated by the formula (3.3) given in: see Appendix _
+The cost of diesel fuel per 1 ton of transported cargo is calculated using formula (3.3) given in: see Appendix _

 We summarize the calculation results in Table 3.1: see Appendix _

-The dependence of the cost of transportation on the mileage utilization factor is shown in Figure 3.2. : see Attachment _
+The dependence of the cost of transportation on the mileage utilization rate is presented in Figure 3.2. : see Attachment _

-In addition, the proposed measures will allow the ATP to receive additional income in the form of payment for transport services for the delivery of reinforcement bars to the Pervomayskiy reinforced concrete plant.
+In addition, the proposed activities will allow the ATP to receive additional income in the form of payment for transport services for the delivery of reinforcement to the Pervomaisky reinforced concrete plant.

 After implementation:

-Consequently, there will be a decrease in the total cost of transportation by 1280 rubles.
-According to the company, the cost of transportation is 7040 rubles, which means that before the introduction the additional income of the enterprise was 640 rubles, and after the implementation at the same price it will be 1280 rubles.
+Consequently, there will be a reduction in the total cost of transportation by 1280 rubles.
+According to the enterprise, the price of transportation is 7040 rubles, which means that before implementation the additional income of the enterprise was 640 rubles, and after implementation at the same price it will be 1280 rubles.

-Considering all of the above, it becomes obvious that the proposed route rationalization option is quite effective, it allows to improve the technical and operational performance of the rolling stock, increase the productivity of vehicles and reduce the cost of 1 ton km of transported cargo, as well as get additional profit for the provided transport services.
+Taking into account all of the above, it becomes obvious that the proposed route rationalization option is quite effective, it allows improving the technical and operational performance of rolling stock, increasing the productivity of vehicles and reducing the cost of 1 tkm of transported cargo, as well as receiving additional profit for the transport services provided.

 0